paulbradish/awesome-digital-marketing/README.md

 ### SEO Guides
 * [How To Create the Right Meta Description](https://yoast.com/meta-descriptions/)
+* [Moz Whiteboard Fridays](https://moz.com/blog/category/whiteboard-friday) - The most famous video series in all of SEO, Rand Fishkin started filming this series when Moz was a very young company that didn't even sell software.
+Since then, it's grown to millions of views and the videos have helped trained thousands of SEOs.
+   * [22 Smart Google SEO Tips for 2022](https://moz.com/blog/smart-google-seo-tips-2022) - SEO expert Cyrus Shepard shares his top 22 tips for successful Google SEO in 2022.
+Watch to find out what to prioritize and what to look out for in the year ahead!
+   * [A Step-by-Step Process for Discovering and Prioritizing the Best Keywords](https://moz.com/blog/discovering-prioritizing-best-keywords-whiteboard-friday) - In this classic Whiteboard Friday, Rand Fishkin dives into an SEO foundation with keyword research.
+   * [How to Create 10x Content](https://moz.com/blog/how-to-create-10x-content) - Have you ever tried to create 10x content?
+It's not easy, is it?
+Knowing how and where to start can often be the biggest obstacle you'll face.
 * [What Is SEO / Search Engine Optimization?](https://searchengineland.com/guide/what-is-seo) - Get started learning all about SEO from one of the industry's most trusted sources, Search Engine Land.
 Review basics of search engine optimization, ranking factors & more.

 ### SEO Resources